Frequently Asked Questions

 Is the bridge still open?

-Yes, the Shoofly (or detour bridge) is now carrying motorists, bicyclists and pedestrians across the river until the new Sellwood Bridge opens in the summer of 2015.
+Yes, the Shoofly (or detour bridge) is now carrying motorists, bicyclists and pedestrians across the river until the new Sellwood Bridge opens in the fall of 2015.
 Learn more about the detour bridge.

 When will the bridge be finished?